yuhiremath/Toxic-Comment-Analysis/README.md

 ## Methods Used
 ### Removing Punctuations
-* Bullet List
-Used the string package which has list of english punctuations to remove the punctuations from the
+* Used the string package which has list of english punctuations to remove the punctuations from the sentences.
+* This is done because helps in processing the text later.
+* Alternate approach is to convert these punctuation to specific words.

+### Removing Stopwords
+* Stopwords does not give postivity or negativity of the sentence.
+* This is done using nltk.corpus.stopwords.

+### Lemmatizing and Stemming
+* Lemmatizing is done using nltk.WordNetLemmatizer.
+* Lemmatizer ignores the words that is not present in it's own vocabulary.
+So, that is taken care by Stemming.
+* Stemming is crude pruning done using nltk.PorterStemmer.

+### Bag of words (Generating a frequency vector)
+* Implemented using sklearn.feature_extraction.text.CountVectorizer.
+* This gives back a sparse matrix of frequency of words.
+* Also, the value of n in n-grams can be set using this function.

+### Tf-Idf
+* Calculated Tfidf values using sklearn.feature_extraction.text.TfidfVectorizer.
+* This gives a sparse matrix of Tf-Idf values.

+## Model
+* Used Logistic Regression to train for each label ie Toxic, Severe_toxic.etc

 ## Score
 This approach has given a score(AUC) of 97% in kaggle.

+## Note
+* In this code I have trained using only TfIdf to values to achieve 97% score.
+* Also, there is commented section where I have tried to implement word embedding for feature generation using Word2Vec.